Achieving Your Strategic Objectives with the Right Infrastructure

 The objectives might include:

 Improving operational capacity

 With that type of weight associated to the document, basic questions need to be answered:

 Many strategic plans can become meaningless.
 Much time may be spent on developing the plan but then it just becomes a document or nice “flowery” language for websites or organizational meetings.

 Since strategic plans encompass grand visions and goals, getting them started can be complex and may require new skills, technology, and processes.

 Because healthcare is a technologically-based industry, enabling a strategic plan requires specific strategies and special consideration into the infrastructure chosen—and on the ability of that infrastructure to deliver on the strategic objectives.

 Healthcare IT departments play a significant role in making strategic plans a reality.
 Understanding the key goals of your strategic plan is necessary in order to:

 Selecting the right infrastructure is driven by the process and technology requirements to bring it all together and achieve the necessary results.
-Given the changes occurring in healthcare today—, Meaningful Use, HIEs, etc.— CIOs and other healthcare IT professionals need to understand their calling.
+Given the changes occurring in healthcare today—HITECH, Meaningful Use, HIEs, etc.— CIOs and other healthcare IT professionals need to understand their calling.